BSc (Hons) Sports Therapy

 Throughout your time with us we’ll support you on the route to your chosen career.
 We’ll help you to develop crucial skills, encouraging you to become enterprising, employable and good leaders.
 We also help you find employment after graduation.
 Have a look at our Careers and Employability pages to find out more.

-With our BSc (Hons) Sports Therapy degree, you’ll be qualified to work as a sports therapist for professional teams, clubs and private clinics.
+After graduation you’ll be qualified to work as a sports therapist for professional teams, clubs and private clinics.
 You’ll be able to pursue a career in exercise management and rehabilitation, or as a physiotherapy assistant.

+Studying our course unlocks the training you’ll need to work in professional football and rugby as well as pursue accreditation.
 Alternatively, you may choose to further your studies at postgraduate level in an area like sports medicine, sports science and physiotherapy.